 The contrast between the two resolutions shows up at every stage of the process:

 The difference is not cosmetic.
 It is cultural.
-Low-resolution hiring feels fast, but it leads to regret.
-High-resolution hiring feels patient, but it leads to confidence.
+Low-resolution hiring feels effortless, but it leads to regret.
+High-resolution hiring feels more demanding, but it leads to confidence.

 Hiring in 4K is not only about seeing the candidate.
 It is about seeing the fit between that person and the role.
 Every candidate is a unique equation of strengths, growth edges, and environmental needs.
 The clearer you see those dynamics, the more responsibly you can lead them once hired.
 Clarity comes with commitment.